 The artists will display the works, both physically and virtually, as is part of the inclusivity at the heart of mail art.
 Mark Mothersbaugh, in some circles better known as the lead singer of the new wave band Devo, has been a practising mail artist since the 1970s.
 He has exchanged postcard art with the famous, infamous and not so famous, creating a multi-decade image bank and inspiration resource.
 His recent Museum of Contemporary Art Denver exhibit was accompanied by a beautiful catalogue, Mark Mothersbaugh: Myopia (Princeton Architectural Press, 2015).

 Beatie Wolfe is a musician and artist who has repeatedly experimented with output formats, which in 2018 were presented in a solo exhibition at the Victoria & Albert Museum.
 These include creating a holographic app for her debut album, developing an immersive AR ‘anti-stream’ experience for another4.
 With Nobel Laureate Robert Wilson, she’s even broadcast into space via the Horn Antenna, which was used to prove the Big Bang theory.

 Lockdown has reminded me of the joy and importance of physical correspondence so showing our support for this vital institution (USPS) at this crisis point is paramount.
 And what better way to do it than via the power of art. – Beatie Wolfe

 Mothersbaugh and Wolfe’s Postcards for Democracy offers a space for anyone and everyone.
 Children can learn about the value of communication as they produce art.
-Adults can be reminded that if you don’t use your voice, you risk losing it.
+Adults can be reminded that you risk losing their voice if they don’t use it.
 As Chuck Welch said, “Cultural exchange is a radical act.”
-What a moment in history that to draw a picture and mail it is the radical step we need in the USA today.
+What a moment in history that drawing and mailing a picture is the radical step we need in the USA today.